dobbscoin/dobbscoin-source/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `dobbscoind` for your own use.

-dobbscoind/dobbscoin-cli binaries are not included in the Bitcoin-Qt.app bundle.
+dobbscoind/dobbscoin-cli binaries are not included in the Dobbscoin-Qt.app bundle.

-If you are building `dobbscoind` or `Bitcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `dobbscoind` or `Dobbscoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: